James-Oswald/Lightweight-Textarea-Highlighter/README.md

 `lwtahUpdate(textAreaId)` call to update highlighting if textarea’s .value or .innerHTML is modified by a script rather then input
 + `textAreaId`: The id of the &lt;textarea> to apply highlight to as a string

-See examples in the `/example/` folder for some sample code using these functions as you would in a normal project.

 ## Limitations

-This project isn’t fully completed there are quite a few restrictions on usage
+This project is extremely lightweight and there are a few restrictions on usage

 1) When adding ranges via lwtahAddRange, ranges must be added in the order that they appear in the textbox, not doing so will cause undefined behavior.